Terms and Conditions of Auction of Hampel Fine Art Auctions GmbH & Co. KG

 Bids by persons who attend the auction in person shall be made by clearly raising the paddle number.

 6. Bids by persons not present

 6.1.
-Bids by persons who are not present may be made by telephone, in writing, via the website or in an Internet live auction, but not per email.
+Bids by persons who are not present may be made by telephone, in writing, via the website or in an internet live auction, but not by email.